Rajkumar-Aute/docker_install-centos7/README.md

 In case git not installed on your machine follow the below steps

-Login in into CentOs server and run below command
+Login in into CentOs7 server and run below command

 sudo yum install git -y \